vendasta/marketplace-documentation/docs/Guides/oauth2.md

 **User Access Check(Required)**

-OAuth based sso spec does not include clear guidance on access checks.
+OAuth based sso specs do not include clear guidance on access checks.
 Vendasta requires that after session transfer completes that the [Check User Access to an Account](https://developers.vendasta.com/vendor/df4894447fee6-check-user-access-to-an-account) endpoint be called prior to redirecting the user to the product.
 If the response to this `HEAD` call is 403, then a 403 error page must be displayed.
 Unlike the Get User endpoint, this check does support `legacy_user_id`s for `partner` personas, and will ensure that the namespace of the Account and Partner user match.

 **Session Management**

 The Vendasta Business App session length is 30 days.
-If your session is shorter than this then upon session expiry you should route the user back through the
+If your session is shorter than this then upon session expiry you should route the user back through the _Authorization URL_

 ## Step 4: Dashboard Modifications